katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.0.27 =
+* Added school type to schools builder
+* Fixed issue where tract names with spaces didn't work in area stats widget
+* Fixed merge issue from last deploy where new slideshow options were lost
+* Added integration with BWP Google XML Sitemaps plugin for multi-site wp builds

 = 2.0.26 =
 * Added option to switch between old and new slideshow treatments